volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 ---
 **Search Engine Optimization** (SEO) is a process of improving the quality and quantity of website traffic to a website from search engines.

-A tremendous number of people use Google as a tool to search for information, so it is extremely for your website to be ranked as high in its search results as possible.
+A tremendous number of people use Google as a tool to search for information, so it is extremely important for your website to be ranked as high in its search results as possible.

 The higher you are ranked, the more traffic you get, as simple as that.